CantBeSubh/DeepLynx/README.md

 dotnet ef database update -c DeeplynxContext --verbose --project deeplynx.datalayer --startup-project deeplynx.api
 ```

-If the above command fails with a `Could not exeucte` or similar message, `dotnet ef` may need to be added to the PATH.
+If the above command fails with a `Could not exeucte` or similar message, `dotnet ef` may need to be added to your PATH.
 Please update your path to include the .NET tools directory, similar to: `export PATH="$PATH:/Users/_username_/.dotnet/tools"`

 ### Create Migration